phoboslab/Quakespasm-Rift/README.md

 Enables support for the Oculus Rift for id Software's QUAKE.
 Based on [QuakeSpasm-Rift](https://github.com/phoboslab/Quakespasm-Rift) by [phoboslab](http://phoboslab.org/log/2013/07/quake-for-oculus-rift) and [QuakeSpasm](http://quakespasm.sourceforge.net/).
 Special thanks to [dghost](https://github.com/dghost) for [Quake II VR](https://github.com/q2vr/quake2vr) and its code, which sped up development.

+This fork is focusing on extending features related to Oculus Rift DK2 support (while maintaining Rift DK1 support).

-Under development and requires some manual tweaking to get up and running.
-Standalone 2D is not yet 'rift ready'.
-However, you can attempt to start up the game directly in VR mode with the following command line:
+You can attempt to start up the game directly in VR mode with the following command line:

-- `quakespasm +vr_enabled 1 +map start`
+- `quakespasm -vr`

-To dismiss the `HEALTH & SAFETY` warning, simply tap on your HMD after a few seconds.
+To dismiss the `HEALTH & SAFETY` warning, simply tap on your HMD, or wait a few seconds.

-Now includes an in-game `VR/HMD Options` menu to toggle most VR settings.
+Supports 2D menus and includes an in-game `VR/HMD Options` menu to toggle most VR settings.

 Toggle the console by using the `~` key.
 The console allows you to enter commands and change console variables (cvars).